-Instruction Description of Qualifying Measures Consistent Evidence of Student Centered Learning/Student Ownership of Learning - Teacher facilitates the Learning Some Evidence of Student Centered Learning/Student Ownership of Learning - Teacher facilitates the Learning Moving Toward Student Centered Learning/Student Ownership of Learning - Consistent Reliance on Teacher Direction Heavy Emphasis on Teacher Direction - Minimal Evidence of Student Ownership of Learning Evidence and Score Exemplary (4) Proficient (3) Needs Improvement (2) Unsatisfactory (1) Thinking Exemplary Proficient (4) (3) The teacher attempts to teach one of the following types of thinking: analytical thinking where students analyze, compare and contrast, and evaluate and explain information. practical thinking where students use, apply, and implement what they learn in real-life scenarios. creative thinking where students create, design, imagine and suppose. research-based thinking where students explore and review a variety of ideas, models, and solutions to problems.
-The teacher sometimes provides opportunities where students: generate a variety of ideas and alternatives. analyze problems from multiple perspectives and viewpoints.
-The teacher implements no learning experiences that thoroughly teach any type of thinking.
-The teacher provides few opportunities where students: • generate a variety of ideas and alternatives. • analyze problems from multiple perspectives and viewpoints.
-Instruction Description of Qualifying Measures Consistent Evidence of Student- Centered Learning/Student Ownership of Learning - Teacher facilitates the Learning Some Evidence of Student-Centered Learning/Student Ownership of Learning - Teacher facilitates the Learning Learning/Student Ownership of Learning - Consistent Reliance on Teacher Direction Heavy Emphasis on Teacher Direction - Minimal Evidence of Student Ownership of Learning Evidence and Score Exemplary (4) Proficient (3) Needs Improvement (2) Unsatisfactory (1) Problem Solving The teacher implements activities that teach and reinforce 3 or more of the following problem solving types: Abstraction Categorization The teacher implements activities that teach and reinforce 2 of the following problem solving types: Abstraction Categorization The teacher implements activities that teach and reinforce 1 of the following problem solving types: Abstraction Categorization The teacher implements no activities that teach and reinforce any of the following problem solving types: Abstraction Categorization
+Instruction Description of Qualifying Measures Consistent Evidence of Student Centered Learning/Student Ownership of Learning - Teacher facilitates the Learning Some Evidence of Student Centered Learning/Student Ownership of Learning - Teacher facilitates the Learning Moving Toward Student Centered Learning/Student Ownership of Learning - Consistent Reliance on Teacher Direction Heavy Emphasis on Teacher Direction - Minimal Evidence of Student Ownership of Learning Evidence and Score Exemplary (4) Proficient (3) Needs Improvement (2) Unsatisfactory (1) Thinking The teacher thoroughly teaches three types of thinking: analytical thinking where students analyze, compare and contrast, and evaluate and explain information.4 practical thinking where students use, apply, and implement what they learn in real-life scenarios.5 creative thinking where students create, design, imagine and suppose.6 research-based thinking where students explore and review a variety of ideas, models, and solutions to problems.7 The teacher consistently provides opportunities where students: where students create, design, imagine and suppose. research-based thinking where students explore and review a variety of ideas, models, and solutions to problems.
+The teacher regularly provides opportunities where students: generate a variety of ideas and alternatives. analyze problems from multiple perspectives and viewpoints.
+The teacher attempts to teach one of the following types of thinking: analytical thinking where students analyze, compare and contrast, and evaluate and explain information. practical thinking where students use, apply, and implement what they learn in real-life scenarios. creative thinking where students create, design, imagine and suppose. research-based thinking where students explore and review a variety of ideas, models, and solutions to problems.
+The teacher sometimes provides opportunities where students: generate a variety of ideas and alternatives. analyze problems from multiple perspectives and viewpoints. analyze problems from multiple perspectives and viewpoints.
+2 Instruction Description of Qualifying Measures Consistent Evidence of Student- Centered Learning/Student Ownership of Learning - Teacher facilitates the Learning Some Evidence of Student-Centered Learning/Student Ownership of Learning - Teacher facilitates the Learning Moving Toward Student Centered Learning/Student Ownership of Learning - Consistent Reliance on Teacher Direction Heavy Emphasis on Teacher Direction - Minimal Evidence of Student Ownership of Learning Evidence and Score Exemplary (4) Proficient (3) Needs Improvement (2) Unsatisfactory (1) Problem Solving The teacher implements activities that teach and reinforce 3 or more of the following problem solving types: Abstraction Categorization The teacher implements activities that teach and reinforce 2 of the following problem solving types: The teacher implements activities that teach and reinforce 1 of the following problem solving types: Abstraction Categorization The teacher implements no activities that teach and reinforce any of the following problem solving types: